 Human research is essential for space exploration.
-Venturing into the space environment can have negative effects on the human body.
+Venturing into the space environment can have negative effects on the human body, and it is important to be aware of the potential risks.
 Significant adverse effects of prolonged weightlessness include muscle atrophy and skeletal deterioration (osteopenia during spaceflight).
 Other important effects include slowing down the functions of the cardiovascular system, decreased red blood cell production (spatial anemia), balance disorders, vision disorders, and changes in the immune system.

 Other symptoms include fluid redistribution (which causes the appearance of a moon face, typical in images of astronauts experiencing weightlessness), loss of body mass, nasal congestion, sleep disorders and excessive flatulence.
 In general, NASA refers to the various deleterious effects of spaceflight on the human body with the acronym RIDGE (i.e. Many of the environmental conditions experienced by humans during space flights are very different from those in which humans evolved; however, technology such as that offered by a spaceship or a spacesuit can protect people from the harshest conditions.
 The immediate needs for breathable air and drinking water are addressed through a life support system, a group of devices that allow humans to survive in outer space.
 The life support system supplies air, water and food.

 It should also maintain temperature and pressure within acceptable limits and treat the body's waste products.
 It is also necessary to protect against harmful external influences, such as radiation and micrometeorites.
 Exposure to the intense radiation of direct, unfiltered sunlight would cause local heating, although it would probably be well distributed by the body's conductivity and blood circulation.
 However, other solar radiation, in particular ultraviolet rays, can cause serious sunburn.
 Known risk factors for CVD appear in blue and in black are the other stressors of spaceflight that can also contribute to the development of the disease.